WILL SOCIAL SECURITY BENEFITS INCREASE?

 Additionally, in order to get benefits, you must be totally disabled and unable to work at any job.
 This means that you have a physical or mental condition that prevents you from working at any job for at least one year.
 If your medical condition is only going to last for a short time, then you cannot get benefits.
 In all cases, to be paid benefits you must be off work or be expected to be off work for at least one year or more.

 In order to find that you cannot work at any job, the SSA will consider whether you have a medical condition that meets the SSA listing.
 Or, you must be found eligible for benefits under a vocational analysis.
-Learn more about the vocational analysis here.
-In order for the SSA to pay you benefits, you must be unable to work at any job in the national economy, not just your past job.
+Learn about the SSA’s vocational analysis.
+In order for the SSA to pay you benefits, you must be unable to work at any job in the national economy.
+Not just your past job.

 CAN MONTHLY SSDI BENEFITS INCREASE?